yousefissa/Final-Invite/ReadMe.md

 This script bumps you up in queue, from 200-400k+ to the 100-500 in just a few minutes.

 ### There are two versions - a requests version and Selenium version.
-Use whichever you feel more comfortable with.
+The requests version is 10x easier to run.

+Run final_requests.py, put your referral url in, and you're done.

 ## Selenium Version Requirements